datlife/vehicle-tracker/README.md

 Accuracy 0.992399%
 ```

 ## 3. Vehicle Detection
 There will be two parts:

 * Using sliding technique: slow and provide a lot of False Positives
 * Using subsampling HOG and adding heatmap threshold: faster and eliminate a lot of False Positives

+1. Describe how (and identify where in your code) you implemented a sliding window search.
+How did you decide what scales to search and how much to overlap windows?
+I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;)

+2. Show some examples of test images to demonstrate how your pipeline is working.
+What did you do to optimize the performance of your classifier?

 ## 4. Vehicle Tracking